In this article

 This article covers the process of checking if your domain uses SPF (Sender Policy Framework) records, and how to update those records to work with your Arlo platform.
-All of the steps involved are done outside of Arlo and require knowledge of and access to edit your domain settings.
-Please review this article and make any required changes before your platform goes live to the public to make sure emails from your platform are delivered properly.
+All of the steps involved are done outside of Arlo and require access to edit your domain settings.
+Your domain administrator/provider may need to assist with this process.

 You need to find your existing domain SPF record, and update it to include the Arlo SPF reference (underscore inclusive):